Eastern Governors

 Rachel was elected as a public governor in 2019 and re-elected in 2022 for a further three years.

-Rachel is deaf and her family’s first language is British Sign Language (BSL).
+Rachel is Deaf and her family’s first language is British Sign Language (BSL).
 Rachel lives in Ottery St Mary.
-She worked with young deaf people at Derby College, as an independent support worker, encouraging them to develop independent living skills.
-She went on to study contemporary arts/computer animation, gaining an MA.
-She became a consultant for a disability board for East Midlands Art Council and was a member of the board of EQUATA, an arts agency for deaf/disabled.
-She worked as an advisory deaf inclusion worker for Devon County Council (DCC).
+She worked with young Deaf people at Derby College, as an independent support worker, encouraging them to develop independent living skills.
+She went on to study Contemporary Arts/ Computer Animation, gaining an MA.
+She became a consultant for a disability board for East Midlands Art Council and was a member of the board of EQUATA, an arts agency for Deaf/disabled.
+She worked as an advisory deaf inclusion worker for Devon County Council.
 Rachel supported hearing families with deaf babies/toddlers.
 This job centred on giving parents confidence to develop their children’s language skills.
-She also worked with nurseries and schools to develop the inclusion of deaf children in mainstream situations.
-Since developing MS, she has become the full-time mother of two boys.
+She also worked with nurseries and schools to develop the inclusion of Deaf children in mainstream situations.
+Since developing multiple sclerosis, she has become the full-time mother of two boys.

-Maurice was elected as a public governor in November 2022 for a term of two years.
+Peter was elected as a public governor in September 2024 for a term of two years.

 Nigel Richards